-Labiaplasty or Labioplasty Reduction Surgery refers to a cosmetic procedure that changes the appearance of the labia minora genitalia.
+Labiaplasty otherwise known as Labioplasty Reduction Surgery refers to a cosmetic procedure that changes the appearance of the labia minora genitalia.
 Most often the surgery involves reducing the inner labia (labia minora) so that they appear concealed or tucked inside the outer labia (labia majora).

-Women who request this procedure usually have developed a ‘longer’ labia that protrude beyond the outer labia of the vagina.
-This can sometimes be a source of embarrassment and can also be generally uncomfortable for example when the labia rubs against underwear during everyday activities.
-A Labiaplasty can also be performed to reshape, reconstruct, tone and or tighten the various muscles and surrounding skin of the vagina.
+Women who request this procedure usually have developed a ‘longer’ labia that protrudes beyond the outer labia of the vagina.
+Unfortunately, this can sometimes be a source of embarrassment and can also be generally uncomfortable for example when the labia rubs against underwear during everyday activities.
+A Labiaplasty can also be performed to reshape, reconstruct, tone and tighten the various muscles and surrounding skin of the vagina.